Distribution-sensitive Information Retention for Accurate Binary Neural Network: Related Work

 \cite{DBLP:journals/corr/CourbariauxB16} proposed a binarized neural network by simply binarizing the weight and activation to +1 or -1, which compressed the parameters and accelerated CNNs by efficient bitwise operations.
 However, the binarization operation in this work caused a significant accuracy drop.
 After this work, many binarization approaches were designed to decrease the gap between BNNs and full-precision CNNs. {The XNOR-Net~\cite{xnornet} is one of the most classic model binarization methods, which pointed out that using floating-point scalars for each binary filter can achieve significant performance improvement.} Therefore, it proposed a deterministic binarization method which reduces the quantization errors of the output matrix by applying the 32-bit scalars in each layer, while it incurred more resource-consuming floating-point multiplication and addition. {The TWN~\cite{DBLP:journals/corr/LiL16} and TTQ~\cite{DBLP:journals/corr/ZhuHMD16} utilized more quantization points to improve the representation capability of quantized neural networks.} {Unfortunately, the bitwise operation can never be used in these methods to accelerate the network, and the memory consumption also increased.} The ABC-Net~\cite{ABCNet} shown that approximating weights and activations by applying multiple binary bases can greatly improve the accuracy of BNNs, while it unavoidably decreases the compression and acceleration ratios.
 The HWGQ~\cite{DBLP:conf/cvpr/CaiHSV17} considered the quantization error from the perspective of activation function.
-The LQ-Nets~\cite{LQ-Net} applied a large number of learnable full-precision parameters to get better performance while increasing the memory usage. \cite{martinez2020training} got strong BNNs with a multi-step training pipeline and a well-designed objective function in the training process. {Some binarization methods are devoted to solving the gradient error caused by approximating the binarization ($\mathtt{sign}$) function by a well-designed estimator in the backward propagation.
+The LQ-Nets~\cite{LQ-Net} applied a large number of learnable full-precision parameters to get better performance while increasing the memory usage. \cite{martinez2020training} got strong BNNs with a multi-step training pipeline and a well-designed objective function in the training process.
+Some binarization methods are devoted to solving the gradient error caused by approximating the binarization ($\operatorname{sign}$) function by a well-designed estimator in the backward propagation.
 BNN+~\cite{BNN+} also proposed an estimator to reduce this gap and further studied various estimators to find a better solution.
 DSQ~\cite{DSQ} and IR-Net~\cite{IRNet} creatively applied soft estimators that gradually changes its shape to optimize the network.
-Bi-Real~\cite{Liu_2018_ECCV} introduced a novel BNN-friendly architecture with Bi-Real shortcut to improve the performance from the term of accuracy, and the ReActNet~\cite{liu2020reactnet} further improved the architecture and training steps and achieved a better BNN performance. }
+Bi-Real~\cite{Liu_2018_ECCV} introduced a novel BNN-friendly architecture with Bi-Real shortcut to improve the performance from the term of accuracy. {ReActNet~\cite{liu2020reactnet} further improved the architecture and training steps and achieved a better BNN performance.
+ReActNet (1) applies RSign and RPReLU to enable explicit learning of the distribution to reshape and shift the values around zero, (2) uses the ReActNet block structure that duplicates input channels and concatenates two blocks with the same inputs to address the channel number difference, (3) uses average pooling in the shortcut to match spatial downsampling.}